-No administrative or shop staff are required to be DBS-checked, or to undergo Diocesan Safeguarding training apart from the Music Secretary.
+No administrative or shop staff are required to be DBS-checked apart from the Music and Liturgy Department Secretary.

-The administrative and shop staff report to Chapter via their Head of Department and/or the Director of Operations.
+The administrative and shop staff report to Chapter via their Head of Department and/or the Operations.

 Contact: dops@guildford-cathedral.org